-Teaching your Rottweiler how to attack is something that canine training experts can make a whole career out of.
+Teaching your Rottweiler how to attack is something that canine training experts can make a whole career.

 In other words, this might better be labeled “don’t try this at home.”
-Rottweilers are very strong and powerful and while your dog might not mean to injure or harm you, it can and does happen.
+Rottweilers are very strong, and while your dog might not mean to injure or harm you, it can and does happen.

 Legal Issues When Teaching Your Rottweiler to Attack

-According to the Animal Legal & Historical Center, the Rottweiler dog breed is considered to be a dangerous dog in some geographic areas.
+According to the Animal Legal & Historical Center, the Rottweiler dog breed is considered dangerous in some geographic areas.

-As well, some communities and housing associations have restrictions against owning Rottweilers for the same reason.
+Some communities and housing associations also have restrictions against owning Rottweilers for the same reason.
 And certain homeowners insurance providers will charge higher premiums or refuse coverage for homeowners living with a Rottweiler dog.

 Even if none of these restrictions applies to you, it is important to recognize that once you train your Rottweiler to attack, you assume additional liability should your dog harm someone in the future.

-This holds true even if your Rottweiler hurts a legitimate intruder.
+This holds even if your Rottweiler hurts a legitimate intruder.
 In today’s litigious society, there is nothing to prevent the intruder from suing you for damages.
-Even if you win, you will spend a great deal of time and (likely) money defending yourself.
+Even if you win, you will spend much time and (likely) money defending yourself.

-For the same reason, as OffGridWeb Cobra Canine trainer explains, you should consider investing in liability insurance to cover you in the event of a lawsuit against you and your dog.
+For the same reason, as OffGridWeb Cobra Canine trainer explains, you should consider investing in liability insurance to cover you in case of a lawsuit against you and your dog.